Red Charles Ross Apples

 Ethnic/Cultural Info

-Because of the handsome appearance of the Charles Ross, it is known particularly as an exhibition variety of apple rather than a common commercial variety.
+Charles Ross apples are known as an exhibition variety of apple rather than a common commercial variety.

 Geography/History